xiaracclaere/list-manager/UPDATENOTES.md

 - Code

   - Now the codes are grouped by their type.
-So spaces are stayed.
+Also spaces are stayed.

 **_Features:_**